smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 Default: true (not disabled)

-If an independent source package is required that can be compiled without an installation of quex, the following option may be used

-.. cmdoption:: --source-package, --sp directory

-    Creates all source code that is required to compile the produced lexical analyzer.
-Only those packages are included which are actually required.
-Thus, when creating a source package the same command line 'as usual' must be used with the added `--source-package` option.

-    The directory name following the option specifies the place where the source package is to be located.

 For the support of derivation from the generated lexical analyzer class the following command line options can be used.